 The latest survey conducted by CleanTechnica shows that the most self-reported reason for purchasing an electric vehicle is reduction of environmental impact.
 This shows that electric vehicle drivers tend to be more conscious about their carbon footprint and non-sustainable habits.

 So, what does this mean for businesses?
 Here’s my take.

-Almost every business will have to develop and share sustainability practices and acknowledge them as a critical KPI to their shareholders
+Almost every business will be required to develop and share sustainability practices with their shareholders and acknowledge sustainability as a critical KPI

 MIT developed the following framework for understanding the drivers and impacts of a sustainability effort by separating objectives into four categories.